jsoma/excel-tutorials/pivot-tables-rats/README.md

 You must [download NYC's 2019-2021 rodent inspections](downloading.md) to complete this assignment.

+> This is a combination problem set and tutorial.
+The more advanced version would be [our motor vehicle collisions dataset](../pivot-tables-crashes/).

 # Rodent inspection dataset analysis

 Before you start to analyze a dataset, you need to understand its content and limitations.
 To prepare for answering the questions below, you will want to skim through the documentation available to you.
 This includes: